Improving Black-Box Generative Attacks via Generator Semantic Consistency: Experimental Details

-Since our approach only involves computational overheads during the training of the perturbation generator, there is \textit{no inference time overhead}.
-During training, we describe in the table on the right that the time for a single forward pass with a batch size of 1 incurs an additional +12.18 (ms) relative to the baseline~\cite{zhang2022beyond} time of 44.72 (ms), and an additional +28.31 (MB) in memory relative to the baseline memory requirement of 1,404.13 (MB), which are averaged over 1,000 iterations (See Table~\ref{tab:supp_computational_costs}).
+\paragraph{Computational costs.} Since our approach only involves computational overheads during the training of the perturbation generator, there is \textit{no inference time overhead}.
+During training, we describe in the table on the right that the time for a single forward pass with a batch size of 1 incurs an additional +12.18 (ms) compared to the baseline~\cite{zhang2022beyond} time of 44.72 (ms), and an additional +28.31 (MB) in memory compared to that for the baseline of 1,404.13 (MB), which are averaged over 1,000 iterations (See Tables~\ref{tab:supp_compute1}, \ref{tab:supp_compute2} ).

+These slight increases owe to added computations for the forward (no backward) pass overhead on the teacher generator, $\mathcal{G}_{\theta'}(\cdot)$, in addition to the student,$\mathcal{G}_{\theta}(\cdot)$, and are significantly minor relative to the baseline costs.
 We note that the training was performed on a single NVIDIA RTX A6000 GPU.